Ayommy16/LITA_CAPSTONE_PROJECT_1/README.md

 - All relevant data types (e.g., dates, numbers) are formatted appropriately.

 ### 2. Explorative Data Analysis
----

     This involved exploring the data to answer some questions about the data such as:
-    - What is the overall total sales by products, region, and months?
+    - What is the overall total sales by products, region, and months
-    - What is the average sales per product and total revenue by region?
+    - What is the average sales per product and total revenue by region

 ### 3. Creating Pivot Tables
 Pivot tables were created to summarize sales data effectively.
 The following pivot tables were generated: